 Dr. Montessori believed that the hands are the chief teacher of the child and Montessori equipment or “works” are designed so that the child learns by using a “hands-on” approach.
 The Montessori approach is “child-centered” as opposed to teacher-centered and designed to assist your child in acquiring the social skills, self-confidence, and self-discipline that motivate him/her to find joy in life-long learning.

 The Montessori program provides a preschool education that emphasizes self-discipline, social interaction, sensori-motor, integration skills, quiet play and independent learning.
 One of the major goals of Montessori education is to help your child become more independent and gain a sense of responsibility for not only his/her work but also his/her behavior.

 The freedom of the environment is based on self-discipline and respect for others.
 Simple ground rules define the accepted behaviors.
 By adhering to these ground rules, your child becomes responsible for his/her behavior while learning self-control and cooperation with others.

 A Montessori teacher differs from a traditional teacher in that her main role is to present new materials and guide your child toward more difficult learning experiences.
 Each teacher provides individualized instruction, carefully observing and recording the progress of each child with respect for his/her own personality and ability.

 The Montessori classroom is a carefully prepared environment where your child is exposed to a variety of materials in six major areas: practical life, sensorial, language, social studies, science, and math.
-He/She also will have the opportunity to explore creative art experiences, music, physical education, and computer studies.
-A speech and hearing therapist is also available.
+He/She also will have the opportunity to explore creative art experiences, music, physical education, Spanish, and computer studies.
+A speech and hearing therapist is also available for kindergarten.
 The program emphasizes “hands-on” learning with the help of concrete materials or “works” designed by Dr. Montessori.